 - Not responding to all Trademark Office Actions.

 What Happens if My Trademark is Already Filed or Registered?

 If your search reveals that another person or business has already registered your trademark or submitted an application, then they will own the mark.
 In some countries, common law gives people property rights simply by using a trademark, and even if you file for a trademark registration, the person to first use the mark retains these rights.
 If the mark was only used for a limited amount of time, you may be able to submit an application, although it has a strong likelihood of rejection.

 If you need help performing an American trademark search, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.